Radical 67: Derived characters

 The Unihan Database classifies the Simplified Chinese character 齐 and Japanese shinjitai 斉 and 斎 under this radical.
 However, 齐 actually belongs to radical 齐 (齊) (Simplified Chinese characters radical #140, =Kangxi Radical 210) in mainland China's standard and Simplified Chinese dictionaries; 斉 and 斎 usually falls under radical 斉 (齊) (or "齊 (斉)" depending on each dictionary's standard) in Japanese dictionaries.

+Sinogram

+The radical is also used as an independent Chinese character.
+It is one of the Kyōiku kanji or kanji taught in elementary school in Japan.
+It is a first grade kanji.